zkcloudworker/sign-demo/README.md

 # sign-demo

-Signing on web, proving in the cloud
+Signing on the web, proving in the cloud